bilalatli/smart-contract-libraries/README.md

+# Smart Contract Libraries
+Look into ``contracts`` folder if you are looking solidity libraries.

+Librariy List

+- AccountPermissions ``Grant/Revoke/Check permission of any account in your contracts``
+- BitOps ``Bitwise operations library for uint data type``

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.